jonmwalton/fis-ftp-demo/README.md

 Open the pod once deployed and view the Logs

 You should see the log message - Processed test.txt from remote FTP

+**Test the dropfile API**

+Create a POST request in Postman with the following settings:

+URL - {your route URL}/ftp-service/dropfile

+Headers
+    Content-Type = application/octet-stream
+    filename = customerfile.txt

+Body
+    Select binary
+    Choose a file called customerfile.txt

+Send the request and you will see the new file being processed by Camel